Next Call for APMA Publication Awards

 Previous recipients are:

-Tamara Tomin , Technical University Vienna (2021)
+Tamara Tomin , Technical University Vienna (2021, Metabolomics)

 Addressing Glutathione Redox Status in Clinical Samples by Two-Step Alkylation with N-ethylmaleimide Isotopologues